Excodibur/ioBroker.schwoerer-ventcube/README.md

 Adapter for Schwoererhaus Ventcube system.
 More information about Ventcube Fresh can be found [here](https://www.bauinfocenter.de/lueftung/lueftungsanlagen/).

-**Disclaimer**: This adapter is neither developed nor officially supported by the company [Schwoererhaus KG](https://www.schwoererhaus.de/) which distributes the Ventcube systems.
+**Disclaimer**: This adapter is neither developed nor officially supported by the company [Schwoererhaus KG](https://www.schwoererhaus.de/) which distributes the Ventcube system.
 Instructions should be followed with care and at your own risk.

 ### Preconditions
 In order to access the network-interface of Ventcube the following (known) preconditions need to be met: